eldarlrd/ts-battleship/README.md

 > - **[Vitest](https://vitest.dev)**
 > - **[Vite](https://vitejs.dev)**
 >
-> based on the classic board game,
+> based on the classic board game with a PvE component.
-> featuring PvE and PvP modes.

 ## Install
 ```sh